richk1/HelloWorldRUI/README.md

 ----
 ### Development Environment
-I'm currently using Visual Studio 2019 Community Edition.
-I'm mostly using the preview version since I'm trying out dotNet 6, but I have also used dotNet 5 with the non-preview version.
+I'm currently using Visual Studio 2022 Community Edition preview.

 ### Dependencies
 You'll need to install the following NuGet Packages into your environment.
 They'll